benevol/website/index.md

 > [https://easychair.org/conferences/?conf=benevol2014](https://easychair.org/conferences/?conf=benevol2014).

-Proceedings will be published as a CWI technical report.
+Submissions will be compiled as a CWI technical report.
 Participants can still submit their work to other scientific venues.

 ### Sponsors